 Every day there is an average of 650 crashes on the roads in Florida.
 Driving is the most dangerous activity that most people do daily, and people can find themselves in very dangerous collisions due to even a tiny mistake in someone’s driving or judgment.
 Such collisions are even more deadly when they involve a heavy vehicle such as a truck, and particularly with fuel trucks.
 Fuel trucks are large commercial vehicles that carry liquified gases, for example, gasoline or fuel.
 Accidents involving fuel trucks can be especially catastrophic due to the flammable contents and the size of the vehicle.
 Such a crash can sometimes lead to an explosion, which makes determining fault and assessing the consequent damage difficult.
 This means that victims of this type of collision may struggle to receive the compensation they deserve without the right legal representation.

 For this reason, if you or a loved one has been the victim of an automobile accident without being at fault, it is highly recommended that you find a reputable personal injury lawyer.
-Our team of lawyers at The Law Place has decades of combined experience in legal cases just like yours and will fight to get you the compensation you deserve.
+Our team of truck accident lawyers at The Law Place has decades of combined experience in legal cases just like yours and will fight to get you the compensation you deserve.

 Call us today to arrange a free case consultation with one of our personal injury attorneys.
 They can give you free legal advice relevant to your case, with no obligation.
 Our phone lines are open 24hrs a day, 7 days a week.
 So don’t hesitate, call today at (941) 444-4444.